 - Install the root CA certificate and intermediate CA certificate in the Windows certificate store.

-- If you use HTML Access in VMware Horizon View 5.2 or later, restart the VMware View Blast Secure Gateway service.
+- If you use HTML Access, restart the VMware View Blast Secure Gateway service.

 - If you are setting up a certificate on a View Composer server, you might have to take another step.

 If you set up the new certificate after you install View Composer, you must run the SviConfig ReplaceCertificate utility to replace the certificate that is bound to the port used by View Composer.